V6 power makes this a great lifestyle pickup - but it's a hard worker, too

 - Many rivals tow more

 - Limited ground clearance

-The Volkswagen Amarok has become one of the most popular pickups in Europe since going on sale in 2011, appealing especially to lifestyle buyers but with good working credentials, too, thanks to its strong engines and large double-cab load area.
+The Volkswagen Amarok has become one of the most popular pickups in Europe since going on sale in 2011, appealing especially to lifestyle buyers but with good working credentials, too, thanks to its strong engines and large load area for a double cab model.

 It is also undoubtedly one of the most premium pickup choices on the market, second only to the Mercedes-Benz X-Class in terms of badge appeal.

 It backs up this premium image with a very impressive driving experience - especially following the introduction of new 3.0-litre V6 engines, which replaced the original 2.0-litre four-cylinder TDI turbodiesel in late 2016 (see below).

 Sad news for Amarok fans, as production of this version ends in May 2020.
 VW UK plans to build up enough stock to satisfy demand until 31 August 2020, when it will officially go off sale.

 A combination of factory space needed for new vehicles and tough new CO2 targets explains why it's being discontinued.

 The Amarok will be replaced, but not until 2022 when an all-new second-generation model built in collaboration with Ford goes on sale.

 For 2019, Volkswagen rationalised the Amarok range somewhat, removing the entry-level Startline trim level and the least powerful 163hp V6 engine - neither of which were proving very popular with UK buyers, who apparently prefer their VW pickups well endowed.